 Example LRs were clinician‑estimated, not scraped values, to reduce the chance that exemplars appear in the evaluation set or anchor to relevant model pretraining data.

+Prompt engineering was performed by B.W.L., with review from the authorship team.

 Inference settings: